orbitse/data-512-a2/README.md

 ### Wikipedia Article Data

 This English-language Wikipedia article data is from the "Category:Politicians by nationality" and subcategories.
 The Wikipedia dataset can be found on [Figshare](https://figshare.com/articles/Untitled_Item/5513449).
 The article data was extracted via the Wikimedia API and saved as a CSV file named `page_data.csv`.
-The page_data.csv file is also available in this repository.
+A copy of the page_data.csv file is available in this repository.

 The columns in the page_data.csv file are:
- 1. "country", containing the sanitised country name, extracted from the category name;
+ 1. country - country name, extracted from the category name
- 2. "page", containing the unsanitised page title.
+ 2. page - Wikipedia page title
- 3. "last_edit", containing the edit ID of the last edit to the page.
+ 3. last_edit - edit ID of the last edit to the page, also called revision_id

  __Wikipedia Data License__